Annual Scientific Report 2020

 |Associate service package||3|

-EIBIR supports joint initiatives in setting up a new research- oriented community of scientists.
+EIBIR supports Joint Initiatives (JI) in setting up a new research- oriented community of scientists.
+The

-EIBIR Joint Initiatives (JI) represent interdisciplinary groups working towards a common biomedical imaging-focused research goal to strengthen the JI’s specific research area.
+EIBIR JIs represent interdisciplinary groups working towards a common bioimaging-focused research goal strengthen the JI’s specific research area.

-In 2018, EIBIR supported eight JIs with specific activities, including the coordination of collaborative research efforts, communication and dissemination of research results or announcements, and the organisation of workshops, meetings and training.
+In 2020, EIBIR supported six JIs with specific activities, including the coordination of collaborative research efforts, communication and dissemination of research results or announcements, and the organisation of workshops, meetings and training.